 \section{Conclusion}

-Based on online taxi-hailing passenger travel data, we proposed a prediction model.
-At first, using the K-means clustering algorithm in four-dimensional space, meaningful travel flows were grouped into 10000 clusters.
-We showed that these clusters have better quality than Grid-based and 2D K-means clustering results.
-After clustering the travel data, we aggregated the demand values for each travel cluster in hourly time intervals.
-To increase the prediction accuracy, weather conditions, and time features were added to the input vector.
-These extra features caused about 5\% improvement on mean absolute percentage error for non-zero travel count prediction.
-Also, we proposed a neural network model that has a stacked recurrent part for supervised feature extraction and a linear regression part.
-The feature extraction part has the ability to find non-linear relations between the features.
-According to our experiments, it was shown that the proposed model outperforms the other popular models with about 5-7\% MAPE@1, 0.19 MSE, and 0.13 MAE improvement.
-Simple-RNN, LSTM, and GRU as recurrent neural network cells of the feature extraction part of the model have close results but for 30 minutes time interval prediction, the proposed model with GRU recurrent cell have about 14\%, 10\%, 7\% better MAPE@1 comparing to NMF-VAR, NMF-Stacked RNN, and NMF-Stacked LSTM models, respectively.
-In the future, more external features, such as hotspots' category and travel price, will be used for improving the accuracy of OD flow prediction.
-Also, decreasing the size of origin and destination hotspot zones with accuracy preservation could be a challenge.
+Utilizing online taxi-hailing passenger travel data, we developed a prediction model.
+Initially, we employed the K-means clustering algorithm in four-dimensional space to group meaningful travel flows into 10,000 clusters.
+We demonstrated that these clusters exhibit superior quality compared to Grid-based and 2D K-means clustering results.
+Following the clustering of travel data, we aggregated the demand values for each travel cluster in hourly time-intervals.
+To improve prediction accuracy, weather-conditions and time features were integrated into the input vector.
+These supplementary features led to an approximate 5\% enhancement in MAPE@1 for non-zero travel count prediction.
+Additionally, we proposed a neural network model consisting of a stacked recurrent section for supervised feature extraction and a linear regression section.
+The feature extraction segment has the ability to discern non-linear relationships among the features.
+Based on our experimental results, the proposed model demonstrated superior performance compared to other popular models, achieving approximately 5-7\% improvement in MAPE@1, 0.19 in MSE, and 0.13 in MAE.
+Simple-RNN, LSTM, and GRU, as recurrent neural network cells within the feature extraction component of the model, yielded similar outcomes.
+However, for 30-minute time-interval predictions, the proposed model with the GRU recurrent cell exhibited approximately 14\%, 10\%, and 7\% better MAPE@1 compared to the NMF-VAR, NMF-Stacked RNN, and NMF-Stacked LSTM models, respectively.
+The diminished prediction error could assist taxi-hailing companies in implementing a more equitable pricing system and achieving a better balance between supply and demand.
+Furthermore, employing such a prediction model would enable ride-sharing services to activate their offerings when the likelihood of matching is high, thereby reducing costs.
+In future research, additional external features, such as hotspot categories and travel prices, will be considered to improve the accuracy of OD flow prediction.
+Another potential challenge is to decrease the size of origin and destination hotspot zones while preserving prediction accuracy.